fieldtrip/website/tutorial/preprocessing.md

 	          grad: [1x1 struct]
 	           cfg: [1x1 struct]

 The most important fields are dataFIC.trial containing the individual trials and dataFIC.time containing the time vector for each trial.
-To visualize the single trial data (trial 1) on one channel (channel 130) do the followin
+To visualize the single trial data (trial 1) on one channel (channel 130) do the following:

     plot(dataFIC.time{1}, dataFIC.trial{1}(130,:))